obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 }
 ```

-It's possible to test this code by i.e. making sure that the limit is respected without providing any mock for obsidian.
+It's possible to test the extracted code by i.e. making sure that the limit is respected without providing any mock for obsidian.

 ```ts
 // example.spec.ts